wilsonmar/LoadRunner/js_date_lib.md

 CHALLENGE: Add the javascript file among Extra Files in your LoadRunner script.

-1. Paste the calling code at an approprite spot in your LoadRunner script.
+3. Paste the calling code at an approprite spot in your LoadRunner script.
-2. Right-click on Extra Files within the VuGen Solution Explorer.
+4. Right-click on Extra Files within the VuGen Solution Explorer.
-3. Specify the JavaScript file name.
+5. Specify the JavaScript file name.

 PROTIP: Specify Doxygen tags for automatic generation of cross-reference documentation, whith sample code to call the function.

 CHALLENGE: Immediately after creating a file, at the top of the file add Doxygen tags.

+6. Copy the sample JavaScript multi-line comment and paste it at the top of new file lr_js_date_lib.js.

 ```
 /* /file lr_js_date_lib.js